Fohdeesha/lab-docu/docs/perc.md

 * H710 Mini Mono
 * H710P Mini Mono
 * H710 Full Size
+* H710P Full Size

-Please note that we're not the first to do this by far, a few eBay sellers figured this out and have kept it a secret in order to crossflash these themselves, then sell hundreds of them for 4x the cost of the original cards.
+Please note that we're not the first to do this, a few eBay sellers figured this out and have kept it a secret in order to crossflash these themselves, then sell hundreds of them for 4x the cost of the original cards.
 In the spirit of open source, this guide is intended to allow users to save money and do it themselves.
 If you're lazy and want a pre-flashed card, [eBay](https://www.ebay.com/sch/theartofserver/m.html) is still an option.

 ## Thanks
 [**Jon Sands**](http://fohdeesha.com/)